Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Data

+Here, $dN_{\rm AGN}/dz$ is the distribution of AGN as a function of redshift, $r_{\rm flare}$ the rate of flares per AGN per unit time, and 200 days is the GW follow-up window used by \citealt{graham_light_2023} to find coincident AGN flares.

+We use two different AGN distributions in different parts of our analysis.
+As $dN/(d\Omega dz)$ is defined as the \textit{astrophysical} distribution of AGN flares (Eq. \ref{eq:dist}), the value of $R_B$ used here must be similarly astrophysical.
+We define our fiducial distribution by applying a by applying a $<$20.5 $g$-band magnitude cut (the approximate depth of the ZTF survey) to the quasar luminosity function of \citep{hopkins_observational_2007}.
+We also investigated other alternatives including a constant comoving AGN density of $10^{-4.75}$ AGN/Mpc$^3$ \citep{greene_mass_2007,greene_erratum_2009}, and a cut on bolometric luminosity informed by simulations of BBH mergers in AGN disks; the latter alternative is detailed in \S\ref{subsec:subsets}, and neither variation yielded a significant change in results.

+In the calculation of the expected number of coincident flares $\mu_i$ (Eq. \ref{eq:mu}), the distribution of flares is multiplied by the detection probability $P_{\rm det}^{\rm AGN}$, producing a term representing the distribution of \textit{observed} AGN flares.
+As we define $\lambda$ as the fraction of LVK BBHs that produce \textit{observable} flares, $P_{\rm det}^{\rm AGN}$ does not depend on the flare morphology; however, because the flare sample is constructed by crossmatching to an AGN catalog, the detection probability becomes linked to the completeness of the catalog.
+Therefore, the combined term $P_{\rm det}^{\rm AGN} \cdot dN_{\rm AGN}/(d\Omega dz)$ can be taken as the distribution of AGN from the catalog of use.
+As the \citealt{graham_light_2023} flare sample is constructed via crossmatch with the Million Quasars Catalog v7.2 \citep{flesch_million_2021}, we use the distribution of AGN for the catalog for $P_{\rm det}^{\rm AGN} \cdot dN_{\rm AGN}/(d\Omega dz)$; the integrand $P_{\rm det}^{\rm AGN} \cdot dN/(d\Omega dz)$ in Eq. \ref{eq:mu} can therefore be calculated by multiplying this distribution by the rate of flares per AGN per follow-up time window.

-Regarding the flare rate per AGN $r_{\rm flare}$, \citet{graham_light_2023} calculates an empirical rate of $1.06 \pm 3.73 \times 10^{-8}$ flares per AGN per day.
-This rate is constructed as the product of the fraction of flares passing each of their selection cuts, and is interpreted as the rate at which AGN produce counterpart-like flares, regardless of the actual generating mechanism.
-We implement this flare rate in our analysis by sampling a rate from a normal distribution with a mean and standard deviation equal to the rate and uncertainty given by \citet{graham_light_2023}, truncated at $r_{\rm flare}<0$ to ensure a non-negative rate.
+The flare rate $r_{\rm flare}$ is taken from \citet{graham_light_2023} as an empirical rate of $1.06 \pm 3.73 \times 10^{-8}$ flares per AGN per day.
+This rate is constructed from the fraction of flares passing their morphological selection cuts, and is interpreted as the rate at which AGNs produce flares of this quality, regardless of the actual generating mechanism. \response{Accordingly, this rate carries information on the generic background rate of counterpart-like AGN flares, not just those coincident with LVK events.} We implement this flare rate in our analysis by sampling a rate from a normal distribution with a mean and standard deviation equal to the rate and uncertainty given by \citet{graham_light_2023}, truncated at $r_{\rm flare} = 0$ to ensure a non-negative rate.
 We marginalize over this parameter in our final results.

-The follow-up time interval used by \cite{graham_light_2023} is 200 days, and so we carry this value forward to our analysis.